rongrimes/weewx-tempest-pi/README.md

 AWEKAS (Automatisches WEtterKArten System) is an Austrian weather station collecting site with a strong European presence.
 It is similar in principle to WeatherUndergound in North America.
 * <a href="https://www.awekas.at/en/map.php" target="_blank">https://www.awekas.at/en/map.php</a>

-To get your results displayed with AWEKAS:
+To get your weather results displayed with AWEKAS:
 1. On the AWEKAS page, navigate to:
 `My Awekas > My Station Panel`
 1. Use `Register New`, and supply details as required.